 But at the same time the Business and Property Courts umbrella adds to these individual strengths regionally, nationally and internationally.
 There is now greater co-operation across the Business and Property Courts.
 The Commercial Court and the Chancery Division work together to run the Financial List; and this Guide provides the base document for litigation in that list.
 This iteration of the Guide will see a move away from the Commercial Court Guide supplementing the Circuit Commercial Guide towards a paradigm where this Guide will also be the base document for Circuit Commercial Court practice, with exceptions and modifications relevant to Circuit Commercial Court practice being identified in the new Circuit Commercial Court Guide.
 It is hoped that further harmonisation of Guides can in future take place within the Business and Property Courts.

-The Hon Mrs Justice Cockerill, Judge in Charge of the Commercial Court The Hon Mr Justice Andrew Baker, Judge in Charge of the Admiralty Court on behalf of the Judges of the Commercial and Admiralty Courts
+The Hon Mrs Justice Cockerill, Judge in Charge of the Commercial Court on behalf of the Judges of the Commercial and Admiralty Courts